Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

-Since we find that the jet properties depend only weakly on $d_{\circ}$, this approximate value holds for any $d_{\circ}$.
-The effective resistance of our black hole jet is comparable to that of the black hole hyperbolic jet, greater than that of the stellar hyperbolic jet (see Ref.~\cite{Gralla_etal_2016}).
+Since we find that the jet properties are practically independent on $d_{\circ}$, this resistance value holds for any $d_{\circ}$.
+Also, the effective resistance of our jet circuit is comparable to that of the black hole hyperbolic jet model, and both are greater than that of the stellar hyperbolic jet (see Ref.~\cite{Gralla_etal_2016}).
 Hence, our new analytic jet solution is consistent with the intuition of the membrane paradigm that black hole horizon provides additional effective resistance, as suggested by comparison with the stellar hyperbolic jet, although a stellar counterpart of our solution is not presented here.